Does it make sense to use LLMs for learning?

 In this post, I want to take a critical look at LLMs.
 While my research focus is more around how people’s decision-making is influenced by the presence of AI-style tools, I do have an interest in how LLM-use affects learning.
 After all, the two are at least vaguely related.
 Before we continue, I’d like to remind everyone that this blog is mostly my opinion/conjecture, and should not be confused with a rigorous academic take.

-I will work along the assumption that using LLMs for learning is genuinely a good use of one’s time in some settings, but not in others - meaning my goal with this post is to identify those settings and explore the possible implications.
+I will work along the assumption that using LLMs for learning is genuinely a good use of one’s time in some settings, but not in others - meaning my goal with this post is to identify those settings and explore the possible implications intuitively.
 Since I want to take a learning-focused lens, I won’t talk about how LLMs can be used for boilerplate or any situation where one does not have to care about the quality of the work and thus learning.
-My running example will be learning to code.
+While only referred to loosely, my running example will be learning to code.

 Why a critical angle is required

 I’ve noticed that over the last 3 years, I, like many others, learned to be wary of trusting LLM output too much.
-I remember finding those first interactions when the technology was still hot off the press quite fascinating - it was startling to receive such tailored responses to queries almost instantly.
+I remember finding those very first interactions when the technology was still hot off the press quite impressive - it was startling to receive such tailored responses to detailed queries almost instantly, when the week prior I was still trying to piece together code solutions from esoterically written Stackoverflow posts.
 But then came the first hurdle.
-These initial public-facing models were not that good and disillusionment soon followed.
+Naturally, these initial public-facing models were not that capable and so of course disillusionment soon followed.
 Still, there was this hope that these limitations were just a problem of time.
 Progress was notable in the 2 years that followed, and so I had a phase where I was vibe-coding quite a bit, simply following the path of least resistance.
 Since then, the improvements LLMs have made seem like they have slowed down, and even the biggest AI boosters probably have to acknowledge that human learning still has a role in tomorrow’s society since you will inevitably run into issues that an LLM can’t solve.
-If you do not regularly hit these walls, I’m sorry to say that that probably means that you deal with common problems - for example, good luck trying to get ChatGPT to actually help you with a problem for some esoteric Linux distribution.
-So after a year of relatively high vibe coding for my liking over time I have regressed more and more back to ‘artisanal’ coding.
+So after a year of relatively high vibe coding for my liking, over time I have regressed more and more back to ‘artisanal’ coding.

 The decision-sequence I seem to follow after 3 years of chatbots being widely available looks something like:

-- Can I do it on my own?
+• Can I do it on my own?
+If yes, continue (60% of the time)

-- If not, can I do it myself with the documentation?
+• If not, can I do it myself with the documentation?
+(4% of the time)

-- If not, can I do it with the LLM and with the documentation?
+• If not, can I do it with the LLM and with the documentation?
+(1% of the time)

 Where you only progress down to the next level if the current level was not able to solve the problem.

-The problem with this hierarchy of only gradually integrating LLM use as the problem requires that I see is that this hierarchy still minimizes invested effort.
+Circling back to the subject of learning, the problem I see with this hierarchy of only gradually integrating LLM use as the problem requires is that this hierarchy still minimizes invested effort.
 It’s still defaulting to some degree of vibe-coding at the slightest hurdle - thus removing the productive struggle that could yield a learning breakthrough from having to actually understand why X solves problem Y. Effectively, it’s still too easy to outsource insight.
+It’s a bit like the chatbot version of copy-pasting from StackOverflow with only the necessary tweaks to get the code to work for your case, but without an understanding of the how and why.

-And so if I can already recognize that following the gradual-use strategy has drawbacks, I wonder whether it’s possible to anticipate what would be a better approach, like how we maybe will use chatbots in another few years as we come to learn the right balance between short-term goals (like solving a specific instance of a problem, quickly) and long-term goals (like learning how to solve problems of that class yourself) better and better.
+And so if I can already recognize that following the gradual-use strategy has drawbacks when learning is the goal, I wonder whether it’s possible to anticipate what would be a better approach: how we might use chatbots in another few years as we come to learn the right balance between short-term goals (like solving a specific instance of a problem, quickly) and long-term goals better and better (like learning how to solve the whole class of problems of that type yourself).
 It’s clear that if I don’t expect LLMs to replace code-writing that I should invest in my ability to code.
 What’s less clear then is how to best invest in my ability to code, given that LLMs present an attractive opportunity to outsource much of the actual hard work of learning?
 I don’t think the answer is to simply abstain from using LLMs completely, and perhaps by the end of this post you’ll see why.

 The problem with going AI-first

-One worry that I have is that many people will become very reliant on LLMs for their work due to the speed and convenience, de-skill themselves in the process, until they are inevitably automated away since their work is largely copy-pasting LLM output.
+LLMs are extremely convenient as you can out-source a huge chunk of effort and thought.
+Therefore, one worry that I have is that many people will become very reliant on LLMs for their work due to this speed and convenience, de-skill themselves in the process, until they are inevitably automated away since their work is largely copy-pasting LLM output.
 Even if your work is a bit more technical, the presence of fairly competent LLMs could present a significant risk to your career.
 Why keep paying you, when an intern with a fancy AI subscription can figure out the work?
 Now that’s an extreme example, but I think it generally holds that performance metrics being equal, someone slightly less skilled + AI is cheaper than someone slightly more skilled without AI, which should be concerning to you if you’re not the CEO.
 It’s really only the mega-nerds that have some protection because their work is too niche and technical to face significant threat from this kind of automation.
 Personally, I don’t think I’m nearly nerdy enough to fall into that latter group.

-Now, companies have already tried going AI-first and firing indiscriminately, and for many, it has not worked out.
+Now, companies have already tried going AI-first and firing relatively indiscriminately, and for many, it has not worked out.
 Turns out, replacing people with an LLM is not that easy.
 However, I think the de-skilling threat still largely holds.
 Meaning the worry is now that by stunting my growth as a programmer, I am slopping myself into becoming an extremely replaceable, deskilled human-in-the-loop worker that’s not worth a decent salary.
+The main way I see for resisting this trend is to become the person that actually knows things deeply instead of being a fleshy front-end to Microsoft Co-pilot.
+That does not necessarily mean becoming obsessed with a specific technical topic (a strategy that has its own risks).
+For many people, it could be that your value as a worker will largely be derived from being knowledgeable about many, topics/technologies (curiosity) and thanks to that being able to see new connections (creativity).
+LLMs, as models based on machine-learning methods “suffer” from being purely associative (the first rung of Pearl’s hierarchy of causal reasoning) and as a result necessarily have a limited ability to generalize to novel contexts that are not predicted by existing statistical associations.

 Where we seem to be heading and why it won’t work

-I think because many of us now realize that 1) LLM’s can be unreliable, 2) LLM’s are very tempting to use to outsource cognitive effort and 3) Out-sourcing cognitive effort can undermine your own learning, different companies have implemented “Learning modes” that aim to address this imbalance.
-With these Socrates-style tutoring LLMs the idea is that you instruct the LLM to not offer answers, only hints and probing questions - like a teacher would.
-This is nice and good in that it clearly acknowledges the problem and offers a solution.
-The issue is the solution is inspired by what humans do, not recognizing that LLMs are not people.
+I think because many of us now realize that 1) LLMs can be unreliable, 2) LLMs are very tempting to use to outsource cognitive effort and 3) Out-sourcing cognitive effort can undermine your own learning.
+Seemingly in response, different companies have implemented “Learning modes” that aim to address this imbalance.
+With these Socrates-style tutoring LLMs the idea is that the developer instructs the LLM to not offer answers, only hints and probing questions - like a teacher would.
+This is nice and good in that it clearly acknowledges the outlined problems and offers a solution.
+The issue is the solution is inspired by what humans do, not recognizing that LLMs are not people (first rung vs third rung).
 To elucidate, if you have ever interacted with these learning mode versions you’ll quickly realize how to work around the model’s instructions.
-Framed right, even the most rigorous learning mode LLM will not push-back if you are being lazy.
+Framed right, even the most rigorous learning mode LLM will not push-back if you are being lazy - something that a good teacher likely would not do.
 Of course you can still jailbreak prompt SocratesGPT, but what I am saying is actually more subtle, like asking for additional help that you would not have needed because you are feeling lazy.
-And so the uncritical use of a learning mode I still think will yield minimal productive struggle making the learning more vacuous as a result.
+This represents another instance of counterfactual thought: “Would the student have solved the problem anyway, had I not helped?”.
+And so the uncritical use of a learning mode, while definitely an improvement, I still think can yield reduced productive struggle diminishing the learning as a result.
 At the same time, we can again recognize that the ability of the SocratesGPT to explain things in simpler terms, whether perfectly accurate or not, can be immensely useful - something the designers of these learning modes must have recognized when they developed these special system prompts.

-So why is it that I think LLMs make for bad teachers but decent explainers, when both teachers and LLMs explain things?
-While me putting the comparison this way reveals how ridiculously reductive it actually is, it’s important to recognize that that reductive thought is likely what gave rise to “learning mode” in the first place.
+Thus, it is my claim LLMs make for bad teachers but decent explainers, even though both teachers and LLMs explain things.
+Having reduced teaching to explaining reveals how obviously flawed the comparison actually is, though seeing the push for AI in education it is likely this type of thinking contributed to “learning mode” in the first place.
 The key difference is that LLMs are statistical models, while teachers are not.
-For one, human teachers can flexibly reason about the intentionality of the student and decide to push back on the basis of what they know the student is capable of.
+For one, human teachers can flexibly reason about the intentionalityy of the student and decide to push back on the basis of what they know the student is capable of.

 Let’s start acknowledging that models are models, not people

-Recognizing the differences between humans and LLMs is important for thinking about the appropriateness of a tool like an LLM, that seems to do a bit of everything, but no-one can seem to square exactly what it should be used for and what not.
-Knowing that LLMs are fundamentally statistical, it’s easy to see why LLMs shine in helping to re-express things like is the case for tailored explanations.
-And so I will be a bit bold here and claim that LLMs can be genuinely helpful for learning new things.
+Recognizing the differences between humans and LLMs is important for thinking about the appropriateness of a tool like an LLM, that seems to do a bit of everything.
+Knowing that LLMs are fundamentally associative/statistical, it’s easy to see why LLMs shine in helping to re-express things like is the case for tailored explanations, though with sometimes questionable accuracy.
+I actually think that LLMs can be genuinely helpful for learning new things.
 However, not really in the way that they would actually teach you the topic directly, like those learning modes, but rather in introducing you to jargon, and helping you rephrase your naive question in that jargon.
-By giving you the linguistic tools, the benefit is helping you overcome not knowing where to start your research.
-The generic suggestions of an LLM are definitely good enough for this purpose for getting started with a deep dive where you otherwise would not have known what to put in the search bar.
+By giving you the linguistic tools, the benefit is helping you overcome not knowing where to start your own research.
+It is essentially assistive technology for the autodidact in that it can give a direction to your curiosity rather than teach content.
+The generic suggestions of an LLM are definitely good enough for this purpose for getting started with a traditional deep dive where you otherwise would not have known what to put in the search bar.
 I think this is the real power of LLMs, recognizing they are incredibly large statistical models, meaning they have something to say on anything you throw at them, and that something they say hails from vast troves of real-world data.
 Recognizing that statistical knowledge is not the same as causal knowledge then is important to understand why an output from an LLM is a mere suggestion, not actually an answer.
 Just because the suggestions are often correct does not mean they come from a place of knowledge.
 If you understand this last statement, it should be clear that LLM outputs are best used as vague signals, not authoritative truths.
 That is why I think they are best used as what I would call a “deliberately generic suggestion engine”.
 A more cynical take would probably be to be more reductive, simply arguing that chatbots are for chatting, but I think this in effect denies that there is some utility in seeing a sample from a distribution of most likely outputs given the input.
+What I call deliberately generic suggestion puts much more emphasis on reading between the lines of outputs, where using an LLM really only serves as a jumping off point and a source of feedback.

 As such, using an LLM for deliberately generic suggestion might look something like this: